AdrianAntico/RetroFit/README.md

 ## 2. Model Insights Reports

-Below is a gallery of example report outputs by RetroFit.
+Below is a gallery of example insights report outputs produced by RetroFit.

 <details>
 <summary><strong>Click to expand gallery</strong></summary>